 If you start noticing abnormal battery drain immediately after installing iOS 11 there’s no need to panic.
 It might take the update a few hours, or even a couple of days, to settle in.
 If you continue to notice issues you’ll want to take action.

-Battery drain is an extremely common problem for iPhone and iPad users and we typically see tons of complaints right after a big iOS release like iOS 11.
+Battery drain is an extremely common problem for iPhone and iPad users and we typically see tons of complaints right after a new update is released.

 If you need help getting a handle on your device’s battery life take a look at our full length guide to fixing bad iOS 11 battery life.
 It’ll walk you through some potential fixes and tips that could help you get more out of your phone or tablet.